 Headache frequency decreased by 33 percent to 83 percent, averaging 51 percent.
 The reduction of headache duration was 32 percent to 56 percent (average 46 percent), and headache intensity was 33 percent to 78 percent (average 53 percent) among adults involved in the studies that were reviewed.

 6. Immune System Strengthener

-Research is showing that melatonin has strong antioxidant effects and may help strengthen the immune system.
-A 2013 scientific review calls melatonin an “immune buffer” because it appears to act as a stimulant in an immunosuppressive condition, but it also behaves as an anti-inflammatory compound when there’s an intensified immune response, like in the case of acute inflammation.
+Research shows that melatonin has strong antioxidant effects and may help strengthen the immune system.
+A 2013 scientific review called melatonin an “immune buffer” because it appears to act as a stimulant in an immunosuppressive condition — plus it also behaves as an anti-inflammatory compound when there’s an intensified immune response, like in the case of acute inflammation.

 7. Eases Jet Lag

-A scientific review of a large number of trials and studies all involving melatonin and treatment of jet lag finds that melatonin is “remarkably effective in preventing or reducing jet-lag, and occasional short-term use appears to be safe.”
-The researches found that in nine out of 10 trials, when melatonin was taken close to the target bedtime at the destination (10 p.m. to 12 a.m.) there was a decrease in jet lag from crossing five or more time zones.
+A scientific review of a large number of trials and studies all involving melatonin and treatment of jet lag found evidence that melatonin is “remarkably effective in preventing or reducing jet-lag, and occasional short-term use appears to be safe.”
+The researchers found that in nine out of 10 trials, when it was taken close to the target bedtime at the destination (10 p.m. to 12 a.m.), there was a decrease in jet lag from crossing five or more time zones.

-The researchers also observed that daily doses of melatonin between 0.5 and five milligrams worked similarly well, but subjects did fall asleep faster and sleep better after taking five milligrams compared to 0.5 milligrams.
+The researchers also observed that daily doses between 0.5 and five milligrams worked similarly well, but subjects did fall asleep faster and sleep better after taking five milligrams compared to 0.5 milligrams.